Welcome to GnuTLS project pages

 - Support for cryptographic accelerator drivers via /dev/crypto.

-- Supports natively cryptographic tokens such as smart-cards, via PKCS #11 and the Trusted Platform Module (TPM).
+- Supports natively HSMs and cryptographic tokens, via PKCS #11 and the Trusted Platform Module (TPM).

 - Runs on most Unix platforms and Windows.